English in a World of Strangers:

 Work in progress in anglophone postcolonial studies – including M.A./M.Ed., PhD and Postdoc projects as well as ongoing research projects in general – can be presented in the “Under Construction” section, for which poster presentations are also welcome.

-Please note that all speakers except invited guests and students must be members of GAPS by the time of the conference and that a limited number of travel bursaries for emerging scholars is available.
+Please note that all speakers except for invited guests are required to be members of GAPS by the time of the conference and that a limited number of travel bursaries for emerging scholars is available.

 90 € employed **